-Believer! wouldest thou abide in Jesus, be very careful to keep His commandments.
-Keep them in the love of thine heart.
+Believer! would you abide in Jesus, be very careful to keep His commandments.
+Keep them in the love of your heart.
 Be not content to have them in the Bible for reference, but have them transferred by careful study, by meditation and by prayer, by a loving acceptance, by the Spirit's teaching, to the fleshy tables of the heart.
 Be not content with the knowledge of some of the commands, those most commonly received among Christians, while others lie unknown and neglected.
-Surely, with thy New Covenant privileges, thou wouldest not be behind the Old Testament saints who spake so fervently: "I esteem all thy precepts concerning all things to be right."
-Be assured that there is still much of thy Lord's will that thou dost not vet understand.
-Make Paul's prayer for the Colossians thine for thyself and all believers, "that you might be filled with the knowledge of His will in all wisdom and spiritual understanding;" and that of wrestling Epaphras, "that you may stand perfect and complete in all the will of God."
-Remember that this is one of the great elements of spiritual growth-a deeper insight into the will of God concerning you.
-Imagine not that entire consecration is the end-it is only the beginning-of the truly holy life.
-See how Paul, after having (Rom. xii.
-1) taught believers to lay themselves upon the altar, whole and holy burnt-offerings to their God, at once proceeds (ver.
-2) to tell them what the true altar-life is: being ever more and more "renewed in their mind to prove what is the good and perfect and acceptable will of God," The progressive renewal of the Holy Spirit leads to growing like-mindedness to Christ; then comes a delicate power of spiritual perception, -a holy instinct, -by which the soul "quick of understanding (marg. quick of scent) in the fear of the Lord," knows to recognize the meaning and the application of the Lord's commands to daily life in a way that remains hidden to the ordinary Christian.
-Keep them dwelling richly within thee, hide them within thy heart, and thou shalt taste the blessedness of the man whose "delight is in the law of the Lord, and in His law doth he meditate day and night."
-Love will assimilate into thy inmost being the commands as food from heaven.
-They will no longer come to thee as a law standing outside and against thee, but as the living power which has transformed thy will into perfect harmony with all thy Lord doth require.
+Surely, with your New Covenant privileges, you would not be behind the Old Testament saints who spoke so fervently: "I esteem all thy precepts concerning all things to be right."
+Be assured that there is still much of your Lord's will that you do not yet understand.
+Make Paul's prayer for the Colossians yours for yourself and all believers, "that you might be filled with the knowledge of His will in all wisdom and spiritual understanding"; and that of wrestling Epaphras, "that you may stand perfect and complete in all the will of God."
+Remember that this is one of the great elements of spiritual growth--.a deeper insight into the will of God concerning you.
+Imagine not- that entire consecration is the end-it is only the beginning-of the truly holy life.
+See how Paul, after having (Rom. xii. r) taught believers to lay themselves upon the altar, whole andholy burntofferings to their God, at once proceeds (ver.
+2) to tell there what the true altar-life is: being ever more and more "renewed in their mind to prove what is the good and perfect and acceptable will of God."
+The progressive renewal of the Holy Spirit leads to growing like-mindedness to Christ; then comes a delicate power of spiritual perception-a holy instinct-by which the: soul "quick of understanding (marg.--quick of scent) in the fear of the Lord," knows to recognise the meaning and the application of the Lord's commands to daily life in a way that remains hidden to the ordinary Christian.
+Keep them dwelling richly within you, hide them within your heart, and you shall taste the blessedness of the man whose "delight is in the law of the Lord, and in His law doth he meditate dayand night."
+Love will assimilate into your inmost being the commands as lood from heaven.
+They will no longer come to you as a law standing outside and against you, but as the living power which has transformed your will into perfect harmony with all your Lord requires.